Veterans First Mortgage Review 2026

 Frequently asked questions

-Yes, Veterans First is a legitimate lender.
-The company has been in business since 1985 and is available nationwide.
+Veterans First is a legitimate lender, in business since 1985.

 You can view more info about Veterans First’s state licenses and registrations through the Nationwide Multistate Licensing System and Registry (NMLS) website.

-When you submit an application, the lender will conduct a hard credit pull which will most likely affect your credit score temporarily.
-According to LendingTree’s credit score study, your score could drop by an average of 20 points, but it can rebound within a year.
+When you submit an application, Veterans First may conduct a hard credit check, which could temporarily affect your credit score.
+A LendingTree credit score study shows that your score could drop by 20 points, but can rebound within a year.